vault-thirteen/SPA/ReadMe/spaServer/ReadMe.md

 # SPA Server

-An HTTP server for a single page application in JavaScript.
+An _HTTP_ server for a single page application in _JavaScript_.

-An example of an index HTML page, a loader in JavaScript and a CSS style sheet are included.
-A favicon file using the PNG format is also included for reference.
+An example of an index _HTML_ page, a loader in _JavaScript_ and a _CSS_ style sheet are included.
+A favicon file using the _PNG_ format is also included for reference.

 ## Building